 Recipe updated, originally posted December 2012.
 Since posting this in 2012, we have tweaked the recipe to be more clear. – Adam and Joanne

-Easy Caesar Salad Recipe with Homemade Dressing
+Easy Caesar Salad (Egg-Free Dressing)

 This easy Caesar salad has homemade egg-free dressing, crispy romaine lettuce, extra parmesan cheese, and buttery croutons.
 You can make the dressing by hand, but it’s best if you have a food processor or blender.
 The dressing can be made with or without the sour cream called for in the recipe.
 By adding the sour cream, the dressing will be ultra creamy.